Para-fascism: People's Republic of China

+Israel

+In 1923, Betar, a paramilitary organization rooted in the Revisionist Zionist youth movement led by Ze'ev Jabotinsky, was founded; described by the prominent Israeli historian Tom Segev as operating "in a nationalistic, para-Fascist tone, in the spirit of the times", it modeled itself on European fascist organizations such as the Blackshirts and Brownshirts.
+Betar was affiliated with the original national-conservative Herut and Likud political parties of Jewish pioneers and was closely connected to the Zionist militant group Irgun.

+From 1999 to 2019, Yisrael Beiteinu was a right-wing conservative party that followed Zev Jabotinsky's radical revisionist Zionism, during which the party was sometimes referred to as "quasi-fascist"; now the party is more moderate, breaking with Likud.

 Japan

 After the Russian revolution in 1917, several rival proto-fascist and fascist movements developed in Japan, and these activities helped increase the military's influence on the Japanese government.
 Despite the failure of the February 26 incident, Japan's ultranationalist military forces became the driving force of the fascist movement, gradually playing a central role in national politics.

-Empire of Japan, along with Nazi Germany and Fascist Italy, was the three major countries of the Axis powers.
-In the Second Sino-Japanese War and World War II, Japan committed war crimes on a large scale, including rape, slaughter, slavery, and biopsy, so compared to German war crimes, including the Holocaust, Japan is often referred to as "fascist" during this period.
-However, the system of the Empire of Japan is more para-fascist regimes like Dolfuss' Christian Social Austria, Salazar's Estado Novo in Portugal, and Vichy France, not genuine fascism like Germany and Italy.
+Empire of Japan, along with Nazi Germany and Fascist Italy, was one of the three major countries of the Axis powers.
+In the Second Sino-Japanese War and World War II, Japan committed war crimes on a large scale, including rape, slaughter, slavery, and biopsy, so compared to German war crimes, including the Holocaust, (Note: While systematic Nazi atrocities resulted in approximately 11 to 17 million deaths, the cumulative death toll caused by the Japanese Empire's expansionism across Asia is estimated to be significantly higher, with some figures ranging from 20 million to over 30 million.
+This encompasses not only direct massacres but also tens of millions of deaths from man-made famines and forced labor in occupied territories including Korea, China, and Southeast Asia.
+Consequently, despite the academic controversy, South Korean, Chinese, and some scholars regard the Japanese Empire as a 'fascist' regime whose scale of human destruction exceeds that of Nazi Germany, and Japanese war crimes are often referred to as the [Asian] 'Holocaust'.)
+Japan is often referred to as "fascist" during this period.
+However, the system of the Empire of Japan is more para-fascist regimes like Dolfuss' Christian Social Austria, Salazar's Estado Novo in Portugal, and Vichy France, not genuine fascism like Germany and Italy; while common fascists were ethno-nationalists, Japan's ultranationalists put forward the state-nationalist ideology of Kokkashugi.

 From 1940 to 1945, Japan established a one-party system by the para-fascist Imperial Rule Assistance Association to efficiently carry out the Second Sino-Japanese War and the Pacific War; the Encyclopedia Britannica defined the military dictatorship led by Hideki Tojo (1941–1944) as fascist regime.